Ken Saro-Wiwa

-Initially as a spokesperson, and then as the president, of the Movement for the Survival of the Ogoni People (MOSOP), Saro-Wiwa led a nonviolent campaign against environmental degradation of the land and waters of Ogoniland by the operations of the multinational petroleum industry, especially the Royal Dutch Shell company.
-He criticised the Nigerian government for its reluctance to enforce environmental regulations on the foreign petroleum companies operating in the area.
+Initially as a spokesperson, and then as the president, of the Movement for the Survival of the Ogoni People (MOSOP), Saro-Wiwa led a nonviolent campaign against environmental degradation of the land and waters of Ogoniland by multiple international oil companies, especially the Royal Dutch Shell company.
+He criticized the Nigerian government for its reluctance to enforce environmental regulations on the foreign petroleum companies operating in the area.

-At the peak of his non-violent campaign, he was tried by a special military tribunal for allegedly masterminding the murder of Ogoni chiefs at a pro-government meeting, and hanged in 1995 by the military dictatorship of General Sani Abacha.
-His execution provoked international outrage and resulted in Nigeria's suspension from the Commonwealth of Nations for over three years.
+At the peak of his non-violent campaign, he was tried by a special military tribunal for allegedly masterminding the murder of Ogoni chiefs at a pro-government meeting, and was hanged in 1995 by the military dictatorship of General Sani Abacha.
+His execution triggered international outrage and led to Nigeria's suspension from the Commonwealth of Nations for more than three years.

 Biography

 Early life

-Kenule Saro-Wiwa was born in Bori, near Port-Harcourt, Nigeria on 10 October 1941.
+Kenule Saro-Wiwa was born in Bori, near Port Harcourt, Nigeria, on 10 October 1941.
 He was the son of Chief Jim Wiwa, a forest ranger who held a title in the Nigerian chieftaincy system, and his third wife Widu.
 He officially changed his name to Saro-Wiwa after the Nigerian Civil War.

-He was married to Maria Saro Wiwa.
+He was married to Maria Saro-Wiwa.

 His father's hometown was the village of Bane, Ogoniland, whose residents speak the Khana dialect of the Ogoni language.
 He spent his childhood in an Anglican home and eventually proved himself to be an excellent student.
 He received primary education at a Native Authority school in Bori, then attended secondary school at Government College Umuahia.
 A distinguished student, he was captain of the table tennis team and amassed school prizes in History and English.

 On the completion of his secondary education, he obtained a scholarship to study English at the University of Ibadan.
-At Ibadan, he plunged into academic and cultural interests, he won departmental prizes in 1963 and 1965 and worked for a drama troupe.
-The travelling drama troupe performed in Kano, Benin, Ilorin and Lagos and collaborated with the Nottingham Playhouse theater group that included a young Judi Dench.
-He briefly became a teaching assistant at the University of Lagos and later at University of Nigeria, Nsukka.
-He was an African literature lecturer in Nsukka when the civil war broke out, he supported the Federal Government and had to leave the region for his hometown at Bori.
-On his journey to Port-Harcourt, he witnessed the multitudes of refugees returning to the East, a scene he described as a "sorry sight to see".
-Three days after his arrival to Bonny, it fell to federal troops.
-He and his family then stayed in Bonny, he travelled back to Lagos and took a position at the University of Lagos which did not last long as he was called back to Bonny.
+At Ibadan, he plunged into academic and cultural interests, winning departmental prizes in 1963 and 1965.
+He was also affiliated with a travelling drama troupe that performed in Kano, Benin, Ilorin and Lagos and collaborated with the Nottingham Playhouse theater group.

+He briefly became a teaching assistant at the University of Lagos and later served as an African literature lecturer at University of Nigeria, Nsukka until the civil war broke out; he supported the Federal Government and so had to leave the region and return to Bori.
+On his journey to Port-Harcourt, he witnessed the multitudes of refugees returning to the East, a scene he described as a "sorry sight to see."
+Three days after his arrival in Bonny, it fell to federal troops.
+His family then stayed in Bonny while he travelled back to Lagos and took a position at the University of Lagos, although this did not last long as he was called back to Bonny to serve as the port city's Civilian Administrator.